Grosser Hafner: Geography

-Grosser Hafner was located on the then swamp area between the Limmat and Zürichsee around Sechseläutenplatz on a small lake island in Zürich, and as well as the other Prehistoric pile dwellings around Zürichsee set on piles to protect against occasional flooding by the Linth and Jona.
-The settlement is located on Lake Zurich in Enge, a locality of the municipality of Zürich.
-It was neighbored by the settlements Zürich–Enge Alpenquai and Kleiner Hafner on a then island in the effluence of the Limmat, within an area of about 0.2 km2 in the city of Zürich.
+Grosser Hafner was located on the then swamp area between the Limmat and Lake Zurich around Sechseläutenplatz on a small lake island in Zurich, and as well as the other Prehistoric pile dwellings around Lake Zurich set on piles to protect against occasional flooding by the Linth and Jona.
+The settlement is located on Lake Zurich in Enge, a locality of the municipality of Zurich.
+It was neighbored by the settlements Zürich–Enge Alpenquai and Kleiner Hafner on a then island in the effluence of the Limmat, within an area of about 0.2 km2 in the city of Zurich.
 Grosser and Kleiner Hafner comprise 0.64 ha, and the buffer zone including the lake area comprises 16.56 ha in all.